ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

 ### Where do I get a YAML file?

-You can customize your settings by visiting the [Stardew Valley Player Settings Page](/games/Stardew%20Valley/player-settings)
+You can customize your options by visiting the [Stardew Valley Player Options Page](/games/Stardew%20Valley/player-options)

 ## Joining a MultiWorld Game